hantianjz/notes/3 Resources/Readwise/28203261-xorvoid-readwise-hl.md

 ## Highlights
 - When I get inside a build script file, there's only one thing I really want to do: Leave It ASAP and get back to the real task at hand.
 You can optimize for that if you like.. or not. ([View Highlight](https://read.readwise.io/read/01h1amj0ppa8q4rte7gj8rmt10))
-    - Note: Build system is only means to an end, are rarely worth the time invested.